 You should be able to put makeup on your bruises after 1 week.
 However, we do not recommend putting makeup on your incisions until the skin is completely healed because this may result in tattooing from pigments in the makeup.

 The ideal candidate for a neck lift is a person with good facial skeletal structure but loose and sagging skin.
 There is no definite age category for when the surgery should be done.
 The ideal candidate for plastic surgery is a self-motivated patient who has realistic expectations about the results.
 Generally, the younger you are, the better a candidate you are for surgery.
 The physiologic age of a person is more important than the chronological age.
 That is to say, you may be 60 years old, but your skin and general health may be better than that of most 50 year olds.

 You can pay for Virginia neck lift surgery by certified check, credit card, or cash.
 Payment for cosmetic surgery is expected prior to any procedure.
 If you are scheduled for surgery several weeks in advance, you may pay by personal check.

-If you are having a regular Virginia neck lift operation you will be asleep.
+If you are having a regular Virginia neck lift operation, you will be asleep.
 It is to your advantage to be comfortable and have an anesthesiologist monitor your heart and lungs.
-This would also help the surgeon to concentrate on his work and accomplish what he wishes to do with expediency.
+This would also help the surgeon to concentrate on his work and accomplish what he wishes to do with ease.